Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--ai.md

 AI Driven Organisations (AIDO)
 AI gateway = convenient self-service integration point for internal teams who want to utilise turnkey AI APIs, proxy for the external and internal AI offerings + additional set of capabilities that empower usage and tracking of AI functionalities at an enterprise level.
 AI winter
-alignment -- Alignment Stress Testing team = validates akignment (Anthropic) alignment -- generic = conform to predefined values, usually ethical or social values, Truthfulness, Harmlessness, Helpfulness alignment -- super alignment =  https://openai.com/blog/introducing-superalignment  https://openai.com/blog/superalignment-fast-grants alignment =  making AI do what its users want it to do (and nothing more) see also "paper clip"
+alignment -- Alignment Stress Testing team = validates alignment (Anthropic) alignment -- generic = conform to predefined values, usually ethical or social values, Truthfulness, Harmlessness, Helpfulness alignment -- super alignment =  https://openai.com/blog/introducing-superalignment  https://openai.com/blog/superalignment-fast-grants alignment =  making AI do what its users want it to do (and nothing more) see also "paper clip"